My Home Lab Infrastructure

 Node 1

-n8n: Low-code automation workflows — also powers the chatbot on this site
+n8n: Low-code automation workflows (also powers the site chatbot)

 Outline: Self-hosted wiki for infrastructure and project docs